himalalps/himalalps/README.md

 ## Hey 👋  Glad to see you here!

-I’m now a junior Computer Science student at University of Science and Technology of China (USTC).
+I'm now a senior Computer Science student at University of Science and Technology of China (USTC).
 I am glad to explore problems in CS domains as I have a lot to learn.

 ## My Stats